-Day 2: Lamanai Mayan ruins and New River nature tour
+Day 2: Lamanai Maya ruins and New River nature tour

-After breakfast, head out on a full day of exploration, as you travel by land and sea to the Mayan ruins of Lamanai.
-With the very best guides by your side, explore the many temples, plazas, palaces, and museums within the park’s boundaries.
+After breakfast, head out on a full day of exploration as you travel by land and sea to the Maya ruins of Lamanai.
+With the very best guides by your side, explore the many temples, plazas, palaces, and museums within the park's boundaries.

-In the afternoon, have lunch and depart Lamanai by riverboat and your guides will lead you on a birding and wildlife tour along New River.
-Iguanas, parrots, toucans, aracari, and Morelet’s crocodiles are frequently seen while traveling down New River.
+In the afternoon, have lunch and depart Lamanai by riverboat, and your guides will lead you on a birding and wildlife tour along New River.
+Iguanas, parrots, toucans, aracari, and Morelet crocodiles are frequently seen while traveling down New River.

-Day 3: Crooked Tree Lagoons tour and Altun Ha Mayan ruins visit
+Day 3: Crooked Tree Lagoons tour and Altun Ha Maya ruins visit

-Have lunch, and then head out to tour the Mayan ruins of Altun Ha.
-Considered one of the major Mayan ceremonial centers of Belize, Altun Ha functioned as an important trading center between the people of the interior and the coast during the Classic Period (250-900 CE).
+Have lunch, and then head out to tour the Maya ruins of Altun Ha.
+Considered one of the major Maya ceremonial centers of Belize, Altun Ha functioned as an important trading center between the people of the interior and the coast during the Classic Period (250-900 CE).
 Within the site, there are more than 275 structures and 250-300 unexcavated mounds.